Bakken aan de Bar, by IJf Blokker

 Wim T. Schippers

 Blokker was still an unknown figure when he was contacted by Wim T. Schippers, a conceptual artist who gained notoriety with his TV show 'Hoepla!'
 (1967).
-'Hoepla' was a variety program broadcast on the VPRO, which Schippers co-created with Willem de Ridder, Hans Verhagen and directors Gied Jaspars, Trino Flothuis and Wim van der Linden.
+'Hoepla' was a variety program broadcast on VPRO television, co-created by Schippers with Willem de Ridder, Hans Verhagen and directors Gied Jaspars, Trino Flothuis and Wim van der Linden.
 Its format, however, was quite experimental.
 All segments were edited in a psychedelic manner, often set to music by Frank Zappa, Jimi Hendrix and Soft Machine.
 Counterculture and rock music were recurring topics.
 Musical performances were intercut with interviews, reports and plain weirdness.
 Older viewers were utterly confused, but youngsters loved it.
-'Hoepla' became infamous as the first TV show to ever broadcast a nude woman: Phil Bloom.
-The scandal made international headlines.
-Countless viewers were outraged and several cancelled their subscription to the channel.
-But the next episode Bloom reappeared with even less on than before.
+'Hoepla' became infamous as the first TV show to broadcast a nude woman, Phil Bloom.
+The scandal made international headlines, and many viewers were outraged.
+In the next episode, Bloom appeared even more revealing than before.
 A text appeared on screen, taunting viewers to "phone if they had any complaints."
 And they did.
-Questions were asked in the Dutch parliament and 'Hoepla' was instantly cancelled.
-Only three episodes had been broadcast.
+Questions were asked in the Dutch parliament and 'Hoepla' was instantly canceled after only three episodes had been broadcast.

 Barend Servet

-In 1971 Schippers wanted to make a new TV show for the same channel, with almost the same production team, adding directors Ellen Jens and Ruud van Hemert as newcomers.
-Titled 'De Fred Haché Show' (1971-1972) it was yet another variety show, this time hosted by Fred Haché (played by Harry Touw) and his assistant Barend Servet (played by IJf Blokker).
-Another memorable character, Sjef van Oekel (played by Dolf Brouwers) was introduced later.
-Barend Servet had various expressions which became catch phrases, such as "als het ware" ("as though"), "pollens" (a nonsensical curse word), "Ik word een peu nerveu" ("I'm getting a bit nervous") and "Verdomd interessant, maar gaat u verder" ("Damn fascinating, but please continue").
-He also recorded a few musical singles voicing his character: 'Waar moet dat heen, hoe zal dat gaan?'
-(1973), 'Pollens, wat een heisa' (1973) and 'Hoe kan dat nou?'
+In 1971, Schippers wanted to make a new TV show for the same corporation, with almost the same production team, adding directors Ellen Jens and Ruud van Hemert as newcomers.
+Titled 'De Fred Haché Show' (1971-1972), it was yet another variety show, this time hosted by Fred Haché, played by Harry Touw, and his assistant Barend Servet, played by IJf Blokker.
+Another memorable character, Sjef van Oekel (played by Dolf Brouwers), was introduced later on.
+Barend Servet had various expressions which became catchphrases, such as "als het ware" ("as though"), "pollens" (a nonsensical curse word), "Ik word een peu nerveu" ("I'm getting a bit nervous") and "Verdomd interessant, maar gaat u verder" ("Damn fascinating, but please continue").
+Blokker also recorded a few musical singles voicing his character: 'Waar Moet Dat Heen, Hoe Zal Dat Gaan?'
+(1973), 'Pollens, Wat Een Heisa' (1973) and 'Hoe Kan Dat Nou?'
 (1974).
-Barend Servet soon received his own spin-off show with 'De Barend Servet Show' (1972-1973), just like Sjef van Oekel with 'Van Oekel's Discohoek' (1974-1975).
+Barend Servet received his own spin-off show with 'De Barend Servet Show' (1972-1973), just like Sjef van Oekel with 'Van Oekel's Discohoek' (1974-1975).

 IJf Blokker, as Barend Servet, was drawn by Theo van den Boogaard in his first comic strip starring Sjef van Oekel (1973).